lunjohnzhang/arcs_servers/README.md

 We added a cloudflare tunnel if there is any situation for direct ssh of pikachu public domain (and because we do not like the `0` after `pikachu` in the public domain name).

 1. Install cloudflared client in your computer.

-   To do so download the latest cloudflared debian package from [their website](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/install-and-setup/tunnel-guide/local/).
+   On Linux, download the latest cloudflared debian package from [their website](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/install-and-setup/tunnel-guide/local/).

    At the time of writing this readme this was the debian that worked: